 Personal information is also invaluable and can cause lasting damage if lost or stolen.
 If you’re working with an international moving company for an overseas move, remember to keep your passport on hand for the airport.
 The same holds true for birth certificates for you and your children.

 Financial documents, like tax returns and bank statements, should also stay with you.
 Even with the best vetting from your NYC moving company, you don’t want to put your security at risk; after all, you have plenty of other things to worry about during the moving process.

-Ultimately, you need to make sure you’re following the moving company’s rules and also using your own common sense when deciding what to include with your door-to-door storage service.
+Ultimately, you need to make sure you’re following the moving company’s rules of what movers shouldn’t move, and also using your own common sense when deciding what to include with your door-to-door storage service.